Deep brain stimulation isn’t suitable for everyone, but if it is right for you, you may experience a number of benefits.

 Currently, deep brain stimulation is carried out at only 17 centres in the UK.
 But you have the right to be referred to any of these centres, even if they are not near where you live.

-Deep brain stimulation is available in England.
-You will have to travel to England for surgery if you live in Wales, Northern Ireland and east of Scotland.
+Deep brain stimulation is available in England and Scotland.
+You will have to travel to England for surgery if you live in Wales or Northern Ireland.

 If you do have to travel for surgery, the arrangements for covering your travel and accommodation costs for you and a carer vary depending on where you live.
 You should speak to your specialist about this.